 Balanced Risk-Adjusted

-A diversified portfolio with around 60% growth assets.
+A diversified portfolio with over 60% growth assets.
 We adjust the risk for this option by holding fewer shares and more bonds.

 Summary